bobbyrauchenberg/avronaut/README.md

 * Scala primitives which map to Avro primitives
 * Scala immutable collections which map to Avro Arrays
 * Scala immutable maps which map to Avro Maps
+* Avro Union types encoded using
+  * Option
+  * Either
+  * Shapeless Coproducts
-* Avro Union types expressed using Option / Either / Shapeless Coproducts / Sealed trait hierachies of case class / case objects
+  * Sealed trait hierachies of case class and / or case objects
-* Avro Enum types expressed using sealed trait hierachies of only case objects
+* Avro Enum types encoded using sealed trait hierachies of case objects

 ## Schema